 Australia's Market Development Facility (MDF) is a multi-country private sector development program operating in Fiji, Timor-Leste, Pakistan, Sri Lanka and Papua New Guinea.
 MDF supports businesses with innovative ideas to increase business performance, stimulate economic growth and ultimately provide benefits for the poor - as workers, producers and consumers.
 The goal of the MDF is to create additional sustainable employment and income for poor women and men in rural and urban areas.

-A second phase of MDF is planned to commence in 2017.
+A second phase of MDF will commence in 2017.

 Workforce Development Program

 Australia's workforce development program supports scholarship opportunities for tertiary study in Australia, access to vocational training to help young Timorese find employment and supports Timor-Leste to increase its participation in Australia's labour mobility programs, including the Seasonal Worker Programme and the Pacific Labour Scheme.